 - Amazing Animals of the World: Offers children access to information about the animal kingdom and its place in our world.
 It includes interactive information on over 1,2000 animals, with illustrations, maps, and glossaries.
 To get to the database, in the menu on the left side of the screen, click on Amazing Animals of the World.

-- Biography Resource Center: Articles and pictures from encyclopedias and magazines on more than 185,000 people from throughout history.
+- Biography In Context: Articles and pictures from encyclopedias and magazines on more than 185,000 people from throughout history.
 Search for people by birth and death years and places, nationality, ethnicity, occupation and gender.

 - CultureGrams is the leading primary source reference for concise, reliable, and up-to-date cultural information on the countries of the world.
 It goes beyond mere facts and figures to deliver an insider's perspective on daily life and culture, including the history, customs, and lifestyles of the world's people.
 To access this database from inside the library, use this link.

 - Kids InfoBits: Best for elementary school students.
 Search for articles from magazines, newspapers and reference books for information on current events, the arts, science, popular culture, health, people, government, history, sports, and more.

 - Popular Science: Provides in-depth science, health, and technology research and news for students in middle school and beyond.
 It includes photos, maps, and technical illustrations, biographies of great scientists, information on science careers, and ideas for school science projects and experiments.
 To get to the database, in the menu on the left side of the screen, click on Popular Science.

 - Social Studies Fact Cards: Information for students in grades 4 through 8, including California missions and ranchos, states and presidents of the United States, countries, early civilizations, and Native American tribes.

 - Student Resource Center: Best for middle school and up.
 Search magazine articles, photographs and illustrations, and audio and video clips for primary documents, biographies, essays, background information, and critical analyses.